MicrosoftDocs/mixed-reality/mixed-reality-docs/case-study-spatial-sound-design-for-holotour.md

 ---
 title: Case study - Spatial sound design for HoloTour
-description:
+description: To create a truly immersive 3D virtual tour for Microsoft HoloLens, the panoramic videos and holographic scenery are only part of the formula.
-author:
+author: mattzmsft
-ms.author: randyw
+ms.author: jsylte
 ms.date: 2/28/2018
 ms.topic: article
-keywords:
+keywords: Windows Mixed Reality, HoloLens, HoloTour, spatial sound
 ---